landoskape/syd/README.md

         self.add_selection("mouse", options=list(mice_names))

-        # We don't know how many sessions or neurons to pick from yet!
+        # We don't know how many sessions or neurons to pick from yet,
+        # so just set the max to 1 for now.
         self.add_integer("session", min=0, max=1)
         self.add_integer("neuron", min=0, max=1)

-        # Any time the mouse changes, update the sessions to pick from
+        # Any time the mouse changes, update the sessions to pick from!
         self.on_change("mouse", self.update_mouse)

-        # Any time the session changes, update the neurons to pick from
+        # Any time the session changes, update the neurons to pick from!
         self.on_change("session", self.update_session)

         # Since we built callbacks for setting the range of the session
-        # and neuron parameters, we can use them here!
+        # and neuron parameters, we can use them here so the viewer is
+        # fully ready and up to date.

-        # To get the state, we can use self.state, which is the current
+        # To get the state, use self.state, which is the current
         # state of the viewer (in the init function, it'll just be the
         # default value for each parameter you've added already).
         self.update_mouse(self.state)